bernie-skipole/indipydriver/docs/source/usage/example1.rst

 and these can be inserted into the IPyDriver constructor and will be available in the dictionary of named arguments 'driverdata'.

+When creating control objects, (the ThermalControl class above) it is convenient if they have a reference to their devicename, so that the name and control object is associated.

+In a network of INDI devices, all devicenames must be unique, and though the devicename could be literally set throughout the code above, it is better to have it passed in to the devices in the make_driver() function, so this code can be reused.

 You would typically create your own child class of IPyDriver, overriding methods:

 **async def rxevent(self, event)**